A Good Dog's Life Training Center

 Susan Wilson and Gail Hubbard established A Good Dog’s Life in 2001.
-The 3.5 acres at 33 Hidden Acres Drive was purchased to build a training center in June of 2003.
-Since then we have never lost sight of how we have earned the trust of so many dog owners and professionals who recommend our training services.
-For that we say: “THANK YOU.”
+The 3.5 acres at 33 Hidden Acres Drive was purchased to build a training center that everyone can enjoy.
+Be it a private behavioral consult or a sport class, the educational opportunities are endless for all dogs and all families.

 We feel blessed to be able to open our doors to offer an affordable safe area to train and hold classes.
 Susan and Gail will continue teaching as they welcome others to use the campus to ignite the minds of all canines in our area.